 WHAT IS HAIL ?

 Go to the press and grab a big mug, now go to the fridge and fill the mug with ice-cubes from the freezer.
 All done, good.
-Now go outside into the garden and throw them ice-cubes high into the air and stand underneath them as they come falling back down to Earth.
-Only joking, don’t do it as you might hurt yourself.
+Now go outside into the garden and throw the ice-cubes high into the air and stand underneath them as they come falling back down to Earth.
+Only joking, don’t do it, as you might hurt yourself.

-This is just to show you exactly what hailstones are, rock solid balls of ice falling out of the sky on to your head and can really hurt, even when they are normal pea-sized hailstones.
+This is just to show you exactly what hailstones are, rock solid balls of ice falling out of the sky on to your head, that can really hurt, even when they are normal pea-sized hailstones.
 But they can be much bigger.
-So if you are outdoors and suddenly hailstones starts to fall, run for cover.
+So if you’re outdoors and suddenly hailstones starts to fall, run for cover.